 Most cultures across the world have variations on this thought experiment: France, “Jeannot’s knife”, Hungary, “Lajos Kossuth’s pocket knife”, and in the US, “George Washington’s Ax”, to name but a few.
 On the surface, the lyrics for “SWIM” seem to directly engage with parasocial relations between artists and fans: “Swim, swim / Water falling off your skin /Swim, swim / I could spend a lifetime watching you / Swim (Swim), swim (Swim) / Let it all begin / Swim, swim / I just wanna dive, I just wanna dive”.
 It could also be argued that “SWIM’ reflects on the past in that it shares themes with an earlier hidden track called “SEA” from Love Yourself 承 ‘Her’ (2017).
 And whereas “SEA” expressed worry and fear about the future, ‘SWIM’ is more hopeful.
 It is not that the journey has finished, but rather that BTS has moved beyond childish fears to a place of adult acceptance.
 After all, a ship protects us from the raging currents of a stormy sea.

-In the second half, we can glimpse the future BTS through its relationship to the past BTS.
-“Normal” fuses pop and rock and explores the intersection between solitude and the spotlight.
+This theme of alienation and abandonment is continued in “NORMAL,” which fuses pop and rock and explores the intersection between solitude and the spotlight.
 In The Presentation of Self in Everyday Life (1956), Erving Goffman contended that life was like a never-ending play in which we take on different roles depending on our circumstances.
 He distinguishes between front stage and backstage; front stage refers to what roles we play when we are with the company, while backstage, we don’t have to play our parts but can be our authentic selves outside of the curious gaze of others.
 We can also spend our time backstage preparing to go front stage: “Kerosene, dopamine, chemical-induced / Fantasy and fame, yeah, the things we choose / Show me hate, show me love, make me bulletproof / Yeah, we call this shit normal (Woo-woo) / Run away, out of sight, don’t know what / want / Wish I had a minute just to turn me off Kerosene, dopamine, what I gotta do? / Yeah, we call this shit normal (Ah-ooh)”.
 Indeed, what is normal must be very different for people who live in the public eye, especially in terms of idols from the Korean system, as the promotion schedule when you are establishing yourself is brutal, and the eyes of the world are on you, with any little indiscretion being blown out of proportion.
-“Normal” directly addresses the conflict between the private and public selves, which lies at the heart of the album.
-It is also important to remember that they had an enforced 18 months away from the music industry, and coming back to such expectations must have, at least in the early days, been very stressful.
+“NORMAL Indeed, what is normal must be very different for people who live in the public eye, especially in terms of idols from the Korean system as the promotion schedule when you are establishing yourself is brutal, and the eyes of the world are on you, with any little indiscretion being blown out of proportion.
+“NORMAL” directly addresses the conflict between the private and public selves, which lies at the heart of the album.

 ARIRANG is BTS’s most authentic album yet.
 They continue to experiment by working with different artists and producers outside of the mainstream.
-Here, BTS worked with El -Guincho and Fakeguido on “Hooligan”, Will Made-lt and Pluss on “2.0,” and JPEGMafia on “FYA” in addition to well-known names including Ryan Tedder.
-In the final analysis, ARIRANG is an album with no skips; it is about the past, present, and future and the nebulous nature of identity.
-Through their art, BTS offers a philosophical meditation on the nature of identity at a time of flux, warning us not to get too close to the sun in case our wings get burnt.
+Here BTS worked with El -Guincho and Fakeguido on “Hooligan”, Will Made-lt and Pluss on “2.0” and JPEGMafia on “FYA” In the final analysis, ARIRANG is an album with no skips; it is about the past, present and future and the nebulous nature of identity.
+BTS reclaim their heritage by addressing questions around Koreanness as well as appropriate masculinity.
+The past operates as traumatic repetition mapping the personal to the societal; South Korea was born from trauma – the Japanese occupation, the Korean War, the Gwangju uprising, the SEWOL ferry disaster – leading to intergenerational and transgenerational hauntings.
+Through their art, BTS offers a philosophical mediation on the nature of identity at a time of flux, warning us not to get too close to the sun in case our wings get burnt like Icarus.

 Rating: